-Athena Strand murder suspect Tanner Horner’s chilling Instagram posts emerge – latest
+Athena Strand’s mother posts heartwrenching video following murder – live

 Athena was visiting her father in Texas at the time she went missing on 30 November and was due to return to Oklahoma with her mother and sister in December

-Area school districts will wear pink in support of Athena Strand, her family and the local community.

-Athena’s mother’s Facebook page has also been flooded with comments and pictures of mothers and kids across Texas and the country wearing pink in tribute of the seven-year-old girl killed on Wednesday.
+“My heart is so heavy about Athena,” the judge added.
+“Additionally, I encourage everyone to join me at 6.30pm on Monday on the Courthouse steps to pray for Athena, her family, our first responders and our community.”

+Athena’s mother also appealed on social media for parents to dress their children in pink as a tribute to her little girl.

 “I put my little girl in pink today for Athena.
 She said “my favorite color is pink too, we could have been friends” I’m praying so hard for you.
-And I’m so so sorry,” a mother wrote.
+And I’m so so sorry,” a mother wrote on Facebook.

+FedEx puts out statement after driver is arrested in connection to Athena Strand’s murder

+In a statement to Fox4, FedEx said: “Words cannot describe our shock and sorrow at the reports surrounding this tragic event.

 Register for free to continue reading